 California State University, Los Angeles is one of 23 California State campuses, and a large urban state school.
 Unlike some schools in the system, Cal State LA is more teacher-scholar based, with most faculty engaged in professional activity outside of teaching.
 The CBE has 70 full-time and 100 adjunct faculty, along with about 4,600 students.
 The environment is a competitive one, with many business schools and MBA programs in the LA area.
 Additionally, the school was in a state of transition at the time of their accreditation project, with a new university president plus a shift from quarters to semesters.

 Erin Doolittle shared that CBE wasn’t focused on AACSB preparation since their last review four years ago.
-They had been using Digital Measures only to capture basic faculty data, so there was a lot of information missing.
+They had been using Faculty Success (formerly Digital Measures) only to capture basic faculty data, so there was a lot of information missing.
 CBE established a project team, with Doolittle at the helm as a dedicated resource for this project.
 Their first step was collecting faculty accomplishments for the past five years since their last accreditation review.

 Developing a System

-As Doolittle and her team began collecting data, they realized they needed to step back and decide how to categorize it within Digital Measures.
-They looked at what other business schools who use Digital Measures had done and married that with their own unique capabilities, and then developed a category and point system to track faculty activities.
+As Doolittle and her team began collecting data, they realized they needed to step back and decide how to categorize it within Faculty Success (formerly Digital Measures).
+They looked at what other business schools who use Faculty Success (formerly Digital Measures) had done and married that with their own unique capabilities, and then developed a category and point system to track faculty activities.

 The team created four categories (peer-reviewed journal, books, other scholarly, and professional activities), plus a “participating” category, each with a point value and a minimum faculty requirement.
 There were a total of 53 unique activities created under those umbrellas.
 Next the team had to define each unique activity and the data needed to complete each record.
 Like Johns Hopkins, CBE chose to involve faculty with data entry, including a coordinated training effort to get faculty comfortable with the new system.

-Both business schools learned similar lessons and takeaways to share with other schools planning to use Digital Measures for AACSB reporting.
+Both business schools learned similar lessons and takeaways to share with other schools planning to use Faculty Success (formerly Digital Measures) for AACSB reporting.
 The biggest challenge for both institutions was defining their business school and faculty within AACSB standards and then getting the required data into the system.
 Both Doolittle and San Mateo recommended starting the planning and research as early as possible ahead of accreditation reporting, as there will be unexpected things throughout the process.

 Both San Mateo and Doolittle stressed the importance of including faculty in the project.
 In addition to ensuring their data was accurate, faculty became involved as each school chose to build out CVs from the data and use this information for annual reviews.
 The benefit to review teams was consistent data to conduct annual reviews, while providing incentive for faculty to ensure their data was fully up-to-date within the system.

 What’s your process for AACSB reporting?
 Have you overcome similar hurdles?
 We’d love to hear your thoughts in the comments.
-And if you want to learn more about how Digital Measures can streamline the process, contact us today.
+And if you want to learn more about how Faculty Success (formerly Digital Measures) can streamline the process, contact us today.